arijit83sarkar/java-stream-api-intvw/README.md

 # java-stream-api
 ## Java Stream API

-### Write a Java Stream pipeline to filter EVEN and ODD numbers from a list and collect them into a new list.
+### :arrow_right_hook: Write a Java Stream pipeline to filter EVEN and ODD numbers from a list and collect them into a new list.
 ```java
 List<Integer> integerList = Arrays.asList(2, 4, 9, 53, 69, 5, 6, 8, 7, 13, 26, 76, 48);
 List<Integer> evenList = integerList.stream()